Shaynna Blaze

 Shaynna Blaze (born 2 April 1963) is an Australian interior designer, television personality, writer and former singer.
 She is best known for her work as a co-host on Selling Houses Australia (2008–2020) and a judge on The Block (2012–present).
 In 2021 she won Celebrity Apprentice Australia.
 In early 2024, Blaze released her debut single Warrior.

 Early life

-Born in Melbourne, Australia, Blaze credits her parents, Basil and Annette, as her inspiration.
+Blaze was born in Melbourne, Australia in 1963, to Basil and Anette, who she credits as her inspiration.
 She became interested in interior design as a teenager, and earned a degree in design after completing high school and designed commercial interiors at Reece Plumbing.

 She married her first husband, and they had two children.
 Following her divorce, she found it "hard to run a business as a single mum" and worked as a jazz singer for 10 years, singing in clubs while her parents babysat.
 Blaze returned to interior design after remarrying.

 Career

 Television career

 Blaze was working for herself and taking on residential design projects, until a 2007 advertisement in a design newsletter caught her eye.
 That ad led to her filming an audition tape which then led to her becoming a co-host on Selling Houses Australia, alongside real estate expert Andrew Winter and landscape designer Charlie Albone in 2008.

 In 2012, she was hired as a judge on Channel 9's team renovation show, The Block.

 She filmed a pilot episode for her own interior design series, Blank Canvas with Shaynna Blaze, which aired on The LifeStyle Channel in April 2013.
 In 2013 and 2014, Blaze won the ASTRA Award for Favourite Personality – Female, and she co-hosted the 2014 ceremony with Matt Shirvington.

 Buying Blind was a one-season show that aired in 2018 in which Blaze and two other experts purchase houses for couples who have signed over their life savings and given a list of requirements for their dream home.

 In March 2021, Blaze announced she would be leaving Selling Houses Australia due to a busy schedule.

 Blaze competed in the fifth season of The Celebrity Apprentice Australia in 2021 and succeeded as the winner.
 Blaze helped to raise over $300k for her charity of choice, Voice of Change, which supports survivors of family violence.

 In 2023, Blaze was revealed to be the "Bluebottle" on the fifth season of Network 10's The Masked Singer Australia.
 She was eliminated in episode 4 after her second performance.